-Victimisation

-This means treating an employee (the victimised person) less favourably than other employees in comparable circumstances because the employee concerned has done or intends to do, or is suspected to have done or intend to:
+Victimisation - this means treating an employee (the victimised person) less favourably than other employees in comparable circumstances because the employee concerned has done or intends to do, or is suspected to have done or intend to:

-- Allege that the employer (the discriminator) or any other person has committed breastfeeding discrimination or harassment under the SDO; - Bring proceedings against the discriminator or any other person for breastfeeding discrimination or harassment under the SDO; - Give evidence or information in connection with proceedings brought by another employee or any person against the discriminator or any other person for breastfeeding discrimination or harassment under the SDO; or - Otherwise do anything under or by reference to the provisions on breastfeeding discrimination or harassment under the SDO in relation to the discriminator or any other person.
+- Allege that the employer (the discriminator) or any other person has committed breastfeeding discrimination under the SDO; - Bring proceedings against the discriminator or any other person for breastfeeding discrimination under the SDO; - Give evidence or information in connection with proceedings brought by another employee or any person against the discriminator or any other person for breastfeeding discrimination under the SDO; or - Otherwise do anything under or by reference to the provisions on breastfeeding discrimination under the SDO in relation to the discriminator or any other person.

-Example:

-Barbara is employed as an accountant for a retail company in Hong Kong.
+Example: Barbara is employed as an accountant for a retail company in Hong Kong.
 When she returns to work after maternity leave, she requests to have two 20-minute breaks during the work day to express milk for her baby.
 The supervisor refuses her request, saying that "breastfeeding women should work the same hours as everyone else or they should quit work and stay at home".
 Barbara considers this to be direct or indirect breastfeeding discrimination and makes a complaint against the supervisor to the employer and the Equal Opportunities Commission.
 After she has filed the complaint, she is immediately fired because she made the complaint.
 This is likely to be unlawful victimisation.

-Acts of discrimination and harassment
+Acts of discrimination

-Situations where breastfeeding discrimination or harassment in employment may arise with prospective or existing employees are:
+Situations where breastfeeding discrimination in employment may arise with prospective or existing employees are:

-- Not being hired for a job or given less favourable terms in the offer. - Bypassed for a promotion or training opportunities. - Subjected to demotion or unfavourable transfer. - Being denied appropriate facilities to breastfeed or express milk. - Being harassed in relation to expressing milk or breastfeeding. - Being denied requests to change working conditions, such as flexible working or part-time work. - Given less pay rise or bonus than other employees, or even subjected to reduction in salary. - Being denied a temporary alternative role even if there is a health risk in the existing role. - Being dismissed or subjected to any other detriment.
+- Not being hired for a job or given less favourable terms in the offer. - Bypassed for a promotion or training opportunities. - Subjected to demotion or unfavourable transfer. - Being denied appropriate facilities to breastfeed or express milk.

+- Being denied requests to change working conditions, such as flexible working or part time work. - Given less pay rise or bonus than other employees, or even subjected to reduction in salary. - Being denied a temporary alternative role if there is a health risk in the existing role - Being dismissed or subjected to any other detriment.
-Liability of employers and principals:

-Employers are legally responsible for the discriminatory acts of their employees, done in the course of their employment, whether or not they were done with the employer's knowledge or approval.
+Liability of employers and principals: Employers are legally responsible for the discriminatory acts of their employees, done in the course of their employment, whether or not they were done with the employer's knowledge or approval.
 An employer will be held liable for the discriminatory acts by an employee, unless the employer can prove that he/she took reasonably practicable steps to prevent the employee from doing the acts.